 I will never forget the woman, tears streaming down her cheeks, her gentle husband just a step behind.
 She came to talk during intermission at one of my couples seminars on sex.
-“I am sorry”, she said.
-“I have to leave.
+“I am sorry”, she said, “I have to leave.
 This is just too painful.
-You see I was abused as a child… I want to do this for my husband… I really do, I just can’t right now.”
+You see I was abused as a child… I want to do this for my husband… really, I just can’t right now.”

 This woman that was abused, was she really supposed to work towards healing for her husband?

 Doesn’t God want her to be whole simply because He loves her?
-Doesn’t God want her to heal because he wants her to experience freedom, to live in wide open spaces where there is no fear, or shame or condemnation?
+God wants her to heal because he wants her to experience freedom.
+To live in wide open spaces where there is no fear, or shame or condemnation?
 God came to save us and to make us whole even in our sexuality.
 And when we are whole in our sexuality we understand how important sex is to us.

 Not all of us have been abused, but many of us are still not whole in our sexuality.
 We have been impacted by cultural messages of sex and the roles of men and women.
-We bought into the lie that sex is all men want.
-We bought into the lie that Christian women don’t enjoy sex that much.
+Some of us bought into the lie that sex is all men want.
+Others bought into the lie that Christian women don’t enjoy sex that much.
 We bought into the lie that our sexuality is a commodity to manipulate our husband to love us like we want.
 And as Christian wives we bought into the biggest lie of all – “Do it for your husband.”

 I am not implying that women are the same as men.
 We are very different.
 Most of us will never have a drive like a man, but if we believe sex is a lot more than physical, isn’t sex important?
 It will take work to create a satisfying sex life that is mutually enjoyable.
 Sex has been hard work for me, trying to navigate making it enjoyable, sharing vulnerable things, stretching in how I express myself, adapting to aging bodies.
 But I have experienced an intimacy so profound with my husband, that when I do not connect with him, I miss it.